SolRoyale/solanaraffleaibot.github.io/README.md

 ## Features

 - Fair participation in games/contests/raffles for Solana prizes
-- Alotted seat designation for entry fee payments
+- Allotted seat designation for entry fee payments
 - Testimonials of winning participants accompanied with Solscan transactions of the winner receiving payment
 - Leaderboard display of total games won by individual participants
 - For every 5th consecutive win, participants receive a bonus Solana prize